White-nose Syndrome in Georgia: 2020 Report

 Inside, biologists discovered that clustered, hibernating bats had moved near the entrance instead of farther in, where temperatures are more stable.
 There were also scores of dead bats, and a strange white substance on the noses of some still alive.

 WNS was first found in Georgia in February 2013.
-The cause of white-nose is a cold-loving fungus, Geomyces destructans.
-The fungus was likely introduced into a U.S. cave from Europe.
+The cause of white-nose is a cold-loving fungus, Pseudogymnoascus destructans.
+The fungus was possibly introduced into a U.S. cave from Europe.

 With the syndrome spreading rapidly, the Fish and Wildlife Service called in March 2009 for a voluntary moratorium on caving and other cave activities in WNS-affected and adjacent states.
 The service also advised cavers elsewhere to avoid using clothing and gear that had been used in those states.

 In Georgia, the Wildlife Resources Division has developed a response plan and weighed options for managing access to caves and mines on state lands.
 Researchers have also limited scientific activities in caves.